 Ambulatory oxygen therapy (AOT) should not be routinely offered to patients who are on LTOT.
 Even then, patients on LTOT should only be assessed for AOT if they are mobile outdoors.
 A particular group who may benefit are patients exercising in a pulmonary rehabilitation programme or other forms of exercise programme.
 In such cases, a formal assessment demonstrating improvement in exercise endurance should be conducted.

 Short-burst oxygen therapy

 Short-burst therapy (eg, for 10-20 minutes) is indicated to relieve dyspnoea in palliative care or episodic breathlessness, not relieved by other treatments in severe COPD, interstitial lung disease or heart failure.
 Review annually and repeat assessment in the event of clinical deterioration.

-Education should cover diagnosis, use of ambulatory oxygen therapy, principles of treatment, maintenance of portable equipment, servicing arrangements and electricity reimbursement, use of nasal cannulae or masks, requirement for humidifier, contact telephone number and advice on travel.
+Education should cover diagnosis, use of AOT, principles of treatment, maintenance of portable equipment, servicing arrangements and electricity reimbursement, use of nasal cannulae or masks, requirement for humidifier, contact telephone number and advice on travel.
 Further education is provided by the engineer at the time of delivery.
 A family member or carer should attend the education sessions.